keijokapp/json-util/README.md

  * `set` *`pathname`*

  Set JSON value at given path.
-Requires 2 JSON input values - first is the document to be modified and second is assigned value.
+Accepts 2 JSON input values - first is the document to be modified and second (optional) is assigned value.
 If path cannot be resolved, document will be unmodified.
 If any object at path contains duplicate key, the *last* key/value will be used.
 Previous key/value pairs won't be affected.

- It's not currently possible to delete items.
-However, you can mark items as `null`.
+ If value pointed by path is an array and index is out of range, the gap will be filled with `null` values.

+ Property can be deleted by not giving the second value.
+In this case, if the value pointed by path is an array, the behaviour will be the same as assigning `null` value.
+(Similar to Javascript)

+ * `splice` *`[index]`* *`[count]`*

+ Similar to Javascript `Array#splice` method.
+Accepts array as first input value and inserts other values at given `index`, while removing up to `count` old element at given `index`.
+If `index` is not given or is out of range, it will be set to the length of the array.
+If `count` is not given, it will be set to `0`.

  * `decode-string`